makusets/esphome-toshiba-ab-debugger/README.md

 # Hardware installation

 You will need to build the esphome compatible hardware.
-Instruction below.
+Instructions below.

+- Most likely, the first time, you will have to flash the board with the firmware via USB, typical ESPHome process.
+Once working, OTA updates will work.

 - Isolate the AC unit completely off (at the electrical distribution board ideally)
 - Take out the cover of your remote controller